Endless Possibilities for All

 Together with access, Assistive Technology gives individuals the opportunity to participate in community life which benefits us all.

-A few example scenarios of how Assistive Technology can aid in daily living include:
+Sample scenarios of how Assistive Technology can aid in daily living:

 There are many different categories of Assistive Technology available ranging from simple “low-tech” devices such as pencil grippers to more “high-tech” items such as voice-control software used to control a computer instead of a keyboard.